Email has been sent to with instructions on resetting your password.

 The most important step you can take for both treating and preventing plantar fasciitis is gently stretching the foot to make sure the plantar fascia remains flexible.
 Other preventive measures include gently stretching the calf muscle and Achilles tendon in the morning and before exercising.
 It is also important to wear proper shoes to support your feet.

-When to come one of our orthopedists with plantar fasciitis, we will work with you to find the right treatment option for your unique needs.
+When you visit one of our orthopedists with plantar fasciitis, we will work with you to find the right treatment option for your unique needs.
 Our treatment options for pain relief include taking over-the-counter painkillers, applying an ice pack to the affected foot several times a day, or using shoe inserts.

 To help plantar fasciitis heal, you can wear a splint overnight to stretch your foot.
 Other treatments include wearing a boot cast for several weeks or having steroid injections in your heel.
 Surgery is another option.
 However, your orthopedist will usually try other treatments first.